pavel-a/usb-relay-hid/commandline/README-hidusb-relay-cmd.txt

 Note: In the original s/w readme, "Open" means ON, "Close" means OFF.

-Currently tested only with the 2-relay device.
+Currently tested with 1 and 2-relay devices.
 Finds the FIRST AVAILABLE RELAY device!
 Does not address by the "unique ID" yet!

 SOURCE based on a V-USB HID example.